-The online score report gives you the meaning behind your numbers by providing a summary of how you did on each section, including how many answers you got right, got wrong, or omitted.
+The online score report gives you the meaning behind your numbers by providing a summary of how you did on each section.
 You can access your online score report through your College Board account.
-The report offers insight into your strengths and weaknesses by showing your results grouped by content area and level of difficulty.
+(If you can't access your online score report, your school can print a copy for you.)
 The SAT online score report contains: